AB987-GH/SoupPvP/README.md

 These will most likely be added, assuming I can find time and motivation to implement them.

 ## Usage
 It should work as-is, but you're always welcome to fork it and add whatever features you like.
-Using it as it is, it will keep track of kills and deaths, as well as allow for instant soup eating which heals 3.5 hearts.
+Using it as it is, it will keep track of kills, deaths, and killstreaks and allow for instant soup eating, which heals 3.5 hearts.